July 26, 2023

 Detailed Representation of Furniture and Fixtures

 3D renderings can include detailed models of furniture and fixtures.
 Designers can input specific items from suppliers' catalogues, allowing for accurate costing.
-Furthermore, any changes to the design can be easily made in the 3D model, and the effect on the overall cost can be immediately evaluated.
+Any changes to the design can be easily made in the 3D model, and the effect on the overall cost can be immediately evaluated.
 This ability to explore different design options and their cost implications can lead to more cost-effective design solutions.

 Reduced Errors and Revisions